AssassinsO2/AssassinsO2/README.md

 #### 🍬 Candy Crush – C++ Console Game

-Match-3 puzzle game with combo logic, colorful terminal display, and dynamic scoring.
-Uses arrays, LinkedLists, and Queues.
+Match-3,4,5 puzzle game with combo logic, colorful terminal display, and dynamic scoring.
+Uses 2D arrays, LinkedLists, and Queues.

 #### 📚 BookBlossom

-Reading and publishing app for public domain books with offline support, reviews, and educational content.
-Built with clean Android UI.
+A reading and publishing app for public domain books with offline support, reviews, and educational content.
+It is built with a clean Android UI.

 #### 🕒 TimeCircle – Live Clock Wallpaper